 DAY 2 – LOST AND FOUND IN THE MOST BEAUTIFUL AREA OF HONG KONG

 Unknowingly we had arrived at our destination.
-We were lucky to run into a lovely girl called Summer, who runs a restaurant as well as takes bookings for the speedboat to Tai Long and Sai Wan.
-She guided us to the nearby attractions and transportation.
+We were lucky to run into a lovely girl called Summer, who runs a restaurant as well as takes bookings for speed boat to Tai Long and Sai Wan.
+She guided us about nearby attractions and transportation.

 At around 4:30 pm we started our onward trek to Sai Wan Pavilion from the Sai Wan Beach.
 It was a beautiful fully paved trail with breathtaking views of High Island Reservoir.
 Finally the lady luck smiled on us.
 In spite of being late for 45 minutes we were able to catch the last bus to the Sai Kung Bus Terminus.